joemans3/Advent_of_Code_2023/README.md

 Solutions for the advent of code 2023.
 Mainly for fun and to learn some new languages.
+On my end I will be using only vim/nvim as the editor to write the solutions to help me learn the ecosystem and switch from VSCode reliance.
+I will still keep using VSCode for Jupyter notebooks.
 © 2023 Baljyot Singh Parmar

 In each folder there is a `README.md` file with a description of the solution and how to run it.